nestjs-addons/in-memory-db/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors)

+## Breaking Changes

+Please note that starting with V2.0.0, the InMemoryDB\* has been deprecated and moved to V1 instances.
+For more information on this API, checkout docs here: [V1 Docs](API_V1.md).

+Detailed Changes:

+- All V1 assets have been renamed to `InMemoryDBv1***`
+- New V2+ assets are the same name as before the V1 deprecation.
+You will just need to make modifications to support the `id` being a `string` as opposed to `number`
+- `id` has been changed from `number` to `string` to support GUIDs.
+- You can now _optionally_ provide a `getNextId` function that the service will use to generate new string IDs.
+By default, it will use the `uuid` npm package and `v4` implementation.

 ## Description

 `@nestjs-addons/in-memory-db` provides a ridiculously simple, no configuration needed, way to create a simple in-memory database for use in your `nestjs` applications.
-You simply define an `interface` that extends the `interface InMemoryEntity`, inject the `InMemoryDBService<T>` into your controllers and/or services, and immediately profit.
+You simply define an `interface` that extends the `interface InMemoryDBEntity`, inject the `InMemoryDBService<T>` into your controllers and/or services, and immediately profit.
 The records are stored in-memory, as a singleton, for each interface, for the life of the service.

 This provides a great way to quickly get up and running with prototypes and mock backends.